lihaod/Image_operation_identification/README.md

 Please try to run the demo ([code/demo.m](code/demo.m)).

+## Dataset

+Part of the image dataset used in this paper is available at: https://pan.baidu.com/s/1miwvFio?pwd=yzi7

 ## Citation

 Please cite the following paper if you plan to use the code in your own work: